New Flashforge Guider IIs V2 High-Temperature Extruder

-All new Flashforge Guider 2s comes with a high-temperature extruder, making it ideal for printing with speciality filaments like Nylon, Carbon Fibre and HIPS.
+All new Flashforge Guider 2s come with a high-temperature extruder, making it ideal for printing with specialty filaments like Nylon, Carbon Fibre and HIPS.

-In addition to being able to print with speciality filaments, this printer comes packed with great features like a flexible/magnetic build plate (in addition to a glass plate), filters to safely evacuate toxic fumes and a Built-in HD camera and remote monitoring
+In addition to being able to print with specialty filaments, this printer comes packed with great features like a flexible/magnetic build plate (in addition to a glass plate), filters to safely evacuate toxic fumes, and a built-in HD camera and remote monitoring